sakishinoda/sakishinoda.github.io/about.md

 # About

-I'm a research scientist in deep learning and reinforcement learning for [Prediction Machines](http://prediction-machines.com), based in London, UK.
+I'm a research scientist in deep learning and reinforcement learning for RKR Capital, based in London, UK.
 I hold an undergraduate degree from the University of Cambridge in Natural Sciences (Physical Sciences) and a postgraduate MSc from University College London in Computational Statistics and Machine Learning.

 ## Links
 * [GitHub](https://github.com/sakishinoda)